Battle Dress Uniform: U.S. Navy

 From 2004 to 2007, the U.S. Navy began issuing a pixelated blue and gray "digital" pattern Navy Working Uniform (NWU) in limited quantities to some sailors on an experimental test basis.
 While the NWU is neither a tactical uniform nor a battle dress uniform, it is intended to take the place of many existing work ensembles (utilities, wash khaki, coveralls, M81 BDU, etc.).
 The disruptive pattern is primarily intended to complement U.S. Navy ship colors and to hide stains and wear, and supposedly to make the wearer a less obvious visual target for hostile forces while working aboard a naval vessel in port.

 To meet the Navy's cold-weather requirements, the NWU includes a fleece jacket, pullover sweater, and parka options.
 U.S. Navy SEALs, Seabees, and other U.S. Navy personnel deployed ashore under the cognizance of U.S. Naval Forces Central Command used "M81" woodland BDUs (referred to by the navy as CCUs) and DCUs for outdoor operations or activities in specific areas of responsibility (AOR), until the issuance of the NWU Type III in the AOR camouflage pattern.

 U.S. Air Force

 In 2004 and 2005, the U.S. Air Force experimented with but rejected a blue-toned tigerstripe uniform.
 In 2006, a new BDU-style uniform called the Airman Battle Uniform (ABU) was adopted, using a semi-pixelated tiger pattern with four soft earth tones consisting of tan, grey, green and blue.
 It failed, however, to incorporate many of the significant improvements of the ACU and MCCUU.
 By 2007, it was in current production.

-In 2008, responding to criticism that the new Airman Battle Uniform was too heavy and hot in high-temperature environments, the USAF's 648th Aeronautical Systems Squadron at Brooks City-Base revealed plans to switch to a lighter, more breathable fabric for the combat blouse section of the ABU.
-The original heavyweight nylon-cotton blend was changed to a lighter-weight nylon-cotton poplin material.
-Priority will go to those serving in the Middle East or other hot-weather theaters.

-On May 4, 2016, the National Commander of the Civil Air Patrol announced the USAF's approval for the Civil Air Patrol to begin its transition to the Airman Battle Uniform.

-On May 14, 2018, the Air Force announced the adoption of the Army's Operational Camouflage Pattern uniform; however, its insignia would be distinct.
+The National Commander of the Civil Air Patrol announced the USAF's approval for the Civil Air Patrol to begin its transition to the Airman Battle Uniform in 2016.
+The Air Force announced the adoption of the Army's Operational Camouflage Pattern uniform with a distinct insignia.
 The transition was to be complete by April 1, 2021.